Receding gums cannot grow back. However, oral hygiene changes can stop gum recession, and some treatments can reconstruct gum tissue.

 Some people grind their top and bottom teeth together while sleeping.

 The motion of teeth grinding puts intense pressure on the gums, which can cause them to recede over time.

 Teeth grinding can also cause teeth to become loose in their sockets.
-Grinding creates deep pockets between the tooth and the gum, where bacteria can collect.
-These bacteria trigger gum inflammation, which can make gum recession worse.
+Additionally, grinding creates deep pockets between the tooth and the gum, where bacteria can collect.
+These bacteria trigger gum inflammation and can make gum recession worse.

 - during a fall or other accident